-Non-Malicious insiders – Another risk group is the careless or uniformed employee, as not all insider attacks are done out of malicious intent.
-Data can be leaked unintentionally or errors such as forgetting to lock devices which contain sensitive information, downloading attachments or clicking links from suspicious email addresses or visiting unauthorised / malicious websites from the firm’s network. – This includes remote workers, see next.
+Non-Malicious insiders – Another risk group is the careless or uninformed employee, as not all insider attacks are done out of malicious intent.
+Data can be leaked unintentionally or errors such as forgetting to lock devices that contain sensitive information, downloading attachments or clicking links from suspicious email addresses or visiting unauthorised / malicious websites from the firm’s network. – This includes remote workers, see next.

 Natural disasters and physical breaches – Whilst this would be a rare occurrence, the consequences of suffering such a threat can be devastating, therefore it should be included in a plan to cover the loss, should it happen.